Fast and easy setup

 Yes, Link works on networks with low bandwidth.
 Link devices use the HEVC codec to get high quality per bit along with a network-aware adaptive bitrate algorithm, adjusting in real time to changes in network conditions by varying the bitrate of the encoded video.
 While the exact bandwidth needed for a high-quality video stream depends on a number of factors including resolution, frame rate, and video complexity, we recommend having at least 5 Mbps for 1080p at 60 FPS video.
-If your network has less than 5 Mbps bandwidth available, we recommend reducing the frame-rate and/or resolution to get the highest quality video.
+For Link UHD, 10 bit video requires more network bandwidth and we recommend having at least 25 Mbps for 4K (2160p) at 60 FPS video.
+If your network has less than bandwidth available, we recommend reducing the frame-rate and/or resolution to get the highest quality video.

 What happens when bandwidth changes during my live event?